katherinestout/FloralWordGame/README.md

 # PoliticsGame
-This is a hangman style game that utlizes vanilla javascript and jquery.
+This is a hangman style word guess game that utlizes vanilla javascript and jquery.